-Modern shipbuilding steels meet the requirements of International Association of Classification Societies (IACS).
+Modern marina steels meet the requirements of International Association of Classification Societies (IACS).
 International practice uses standardised categories for steels intended for hulls (А, В, D, Е, F) based on yield strength and impact energy at various temperatures.

-Based on strength properties, steel to make vessel hulls is known as normal-strength steel with a minimum yield strength of 235 MPa (24 kgf/mm2) and higher-strength steel of three categories: with a guaranteed yield strength of 315 (32), 355 (36) and 390 (40) MPa (kgf/mm2).
+Based on strength properties, steel to make vessel hulls is known as normal-strength steel with a minimum yield strength of 235 MPa (24 kgf/mm2) and higher-strength of three categories: with a guaranteed yield strength of 315 (32), 355 (36) and 390 (40) MPa (kgf/mm2).

 Resistance to brittle fracture of normal-strength steel is assessed based on the value of impact energy on sharply notched specimens at a certain test temperature.
 Shipbuilding steel of A grade (category) is not subject to impact bending tests.
-Shipbuilding steel grades (categories) В, D, Е, and F must ensure the required impact energy at test temperatures of 0, -20, -40 and -60 °С, respectively.
-Mechanical properties of normal and higher-strength steel for ship hulls are set by the international maritime registers RINA, LR, GL, DNV, DNV-GL, BV, ABS, RRSR, RSU, NKK, IRS, etc, and by GOST 5521-86 "Rolled Steel For Shipbuilding".
+Marina steel grades (categories) В, D, Е, and F must ensure the required impact energy at test temperatures of 0, -20, -40 and -60 °С, respectively.
+Mechanical properties of normal and higher-strength for ship hulls are set by the international maritime registers RINA, LR, GL, DNV, DNV-GL, BV, ABS, RRSR, RSU, NKK, IRS, etc, and by GOST 5521-86 "Rolled Steel For Shipbuilding".